-Thanks to funding provided by the Stokes County Council, your child has seen or will see Carolina Live!-Our Musical History.
+Thanks to funding provided by the Arts Council of Winston-Salem and Forsyth County and the Wells Fargo Foundation, your child has seen or will see Carolina Live!-Our Musical History.
 This live show features songs made famous by John Coltrane and the "5" Royales, as well as other North Carolina music greats.

-Carolina Music Ways, a nonprofit organization based in Winston-Salem, and the Winston-Salem/Forsyth County Schools created this show and related unit, which are both aligned with state and national standards.
-We are pleased to bring the program to Stokes County.
+Carolina Music Ways, a nonprofit organization based in Winston-Salem, created the show and related classroom unit in partnership with the Winston-Salem/Forsyth County Schools.
+We are pleased to bring this unique, standards-aligned program to your children.

-We hope that learning about our state's great musical history will inspire your child to further pursue music.
+We hope that learning some about our state's musical history will inspire your child to dig deeper into the world of NC music.
 As a North Carolinian, he/she will be following in the footsteps of some of the world's finest musicians.

 For more information about North Carolina's music, please visit www.carolinamusicways.org.
-Visit to the "Explore" section to dig deeper into North Carolina musical history, styles, and icons.
-There's also information on music festivals where you and your child can hear North Carolina's awesome music.
+Visit to the "Explore" section to dig deeper into North Carolina musical history, styles, and music greats.
+There's also information on music festivals where you and your child can hear our state's amazing music.